Sankalp1233/Sankalp_Chauhan_Sonny_Portfolio/README.md

 the health of the tree.
 Basically in this project I created an interactive Shiny application that was able to display a lot of information all at once.
-I then wrote a report as well as a poster.
+I then wrote a report as well as creating a poster.

 # [Project 3: Computational Optimization Final Project](https://github.com/Sankalp1233/Computational-Optimization-Final-Project)
 ## Overview